telerik/ajax-docs/controls/htmlchart/appearance-and-styling/create-custom-skin.md

 1. Go to your [telerik.com account](https://www.telerik.com/account/product-download?product=RCAJAX) and download the source code of the UI for ASP.NET AJAX controls.
 The file is called `Telerik_UI_for_ASP.NET_AJAX_<version>_Source.zip`

-1. Go to the `Telerik.Web.UI\HtmlChart` folder of the Telerik® UI for ASP.NET Ajax Source Code.
+1. Go to the `Telerik.Web.UI\HtmlChart` folder of the Telerik® UI for ASP.NET AJAX Source Code.

 1. Copy the `RadHtmlChartSkins.js` file to your project and open it.